MaskingTechnology/jitar/documentation/03_runtime_services.md

 * **url** - The url of the gateway.
 This is the url that clients and nodes will use to access the application (optional, default ``http://localhost:3000``).
 * **gateway** - All gateway specific options:
-  * **monitor** - The interval in milliseconds that the gateway will use to monitor its nodes for availability (optiona, default 5000).
+  * **monitor** - The interval in milliseconds that the gateway will use to monitor its nodes for availability (optional, default 5000).

 The url must have the following format: ``{protocol}://{address}:{port}``